Flying in the port area

 1. Operational Authorization from ILT (only in Dutch).

-2. Request flight area at the VLL Airspace Center of the Port of Rotterdam Authority.
-Request your flight area as early as possible and ultimately the day before flights.
+2. Submit a flight area at the VLL Airspace Centre of the Port of Rotterdam via the dedicated WebApp or API.
 Define your 4D flight area as accurately as possible.

-3. When requesting a flight area for the first time, please add your Operational Authorization or LUC to the request airspace form.
+4. When requesting the WebApp or API use for the first time, please send your Operational Authorization or LUC to the Airspace Centre.
 This also applies in the event of a change in the OA.

-4. Cancellation of flight or flight area; if, for any reason, scheduled and confirmed flights are cancelled, please notify us using the Flight Cancellation form.
+5. Cancellation of flight or flight area; if for any reason scheduled and confirmed flights are cancelled, please use the WebApp or API to notify the UTM immediately.
 The airspace is thus released for other users.

 Services after submitting form